Richie Hall

-Richie Hall (born October 4, 1960) is the defensive coordinator for the Winnipeg Blue Bombers of the Canadian Football League.
+Richie Hall (born October 4, 1960) is a defensive assistant coach for the Winnipeg Blue Bombers of the Canadian Football League (CFL).
+He played professionally as a Canadian football defensive back for nine seasons for the Calgary Stampeders and Saskatchewan Roughriders where he was a CFL All-Star in 1983 and a four-time divisional All-Star.
+He is a five-time Grey Cup champion, once as a player and four times as a defensive coordinator.
 He was formerly the head coach of the Edmonton Eskimos from 2009 to 2010.

 Early years

 Hall was born October 4, 1960, in San Antonio, Texas.
 He was in a car accident as a child that catapulted him through the windshield of the car and nearly killed him, leaving him with permanent scars above his right eye.

 He was a star two-way American football player in high school despite his height of just 5 ft 6 in.

-Playing career
+College career

 Hall was a walk on college football player at Colorado State University, where he majored in social work.
+He played for the Rams from 1980 to 1982.

+Professional career

+Calgary Stampeders

-Hall originally signed with the Stampeders in May 1983 and, in his rookie season, was a CFL All-Star defensive back playing in 16 games recording four interceptions and two fumble recoveries.
+Hall originally signed with the Calgary Stampeders in May 1983 and, in his rookie season, was a CFL All-Star defensive back, playing in 16 games recording four interceptions and two fumble recoveries.
 He also returned 50 punts on special teams for 561 yards including one touchdown and one kickoff return for 12 yards.
-He earned West Division All-Star honours in the 1986 CFL season for his defensive work recording 4 sacks, 8 interceptions for 116 yards, and 1 fumble recovery for 50 yards.
+He earned West Division All-Star honours in the 1986 CFL season for his defensive work recording four sacks, eight interceptions for 116 yards, and one fumble recovery for 50 yards.
 He also returned 16 punts that year for 260 yards.